Best Cheap Car Insurance for New Drivers

 Drive a less expensive car

-Your car's value affects your insurance premiums.
-Insurers charge more for expensive cars due to higher repair or replacement costs.
-New drivers can save by choosing older, affordable vehicles, like a Toyota Camry, instead of a sports car.
+Even the cheapest Insurers charge more for expensive cars owned by new drivers due to higher repair or replacement costs.
+New drivers can save by choosing older, affordable vehicles, like a Toyota Camry, or a Subaru Outback instead of a sports car.

 5. 5